rexresearch

 Because the response (i.e., light emission) is almost

-instantaneous when the aqueous extract contaiinng ATP is contacted
+instantaneous when the aqueous extract contaiinng ATP is

-bioluminescent response with ATP is determined by measuring the
+The bioluminescent response with ATP is determined by measuring

-concentration of ATP.
+to the concentration of ATP.

-The instrumentation necessary for the quantitative measurement of
+The instrumentation necessary for the quantitative measurement

-bioluminescence consists of a photomultiplier tube for the
+of bioluminescence consists of a photomultiplier tube for the

-conversion of light energy into an electrical signal, a device for
+conversion of light energy into an electrical signal, a device

-for presentation of the bioluminescent reaction to the
+chamber for presentation of the bioluminescent reaction to the

 photomultiplier tube.